Home page logo

 }

 All script arguments share a global namespace, the nmap.registry.args table.
 For this reason, short or ambiguous names like user are not recommended.
 Some scripts prefix their arguments with their script name, like smtp-open-relay.domain.
-Others, like whois in the example above, take their arguments in a table named after the script.
-Arguments used by libraries, which can affect many scripts, usually have names beginning with the name of the library, like smbuser and snmpcommunity.
+Arguments used by libraries, which can affect many scripts, usually have names beginning with the name of the library, like smbuser and creds.snmp.

-The online NSE Documentation Portal at http://nmap.org/nsedoc/ lists the arguments that each script accepts.
+The online NSE Documentation Portal at https://nmap.org/nsedoc/ lists the arguments that each script accepts, including any library arguments that may influence the script.

 Complete Examples